Why I Quit My Corporate Job?

 Quitting my corporate job is the most important decision I have taken so far.
 People I know have often been curious to find out the reasons behind this decision.
 I have always had my answers but today, 4 years later, I am in a better position to analyse the past events and arrive at a better explanation for this question.

-If we go back in history and analyse any major event, we will first find an immediate cause, but an in-depth study would tell us that there are also, several underlying causes for this effect.
+If we go back in time and analyse any major event, we will first find an immediate cause, but an in-depth study would tell us that there are also, several underlying causes for this effect.
 The immediate cause is therefore just a trigger that sets off the underlying tension to explode.

 Most of those who know me closely are aware that the mugging incident that happened during a trek in 2018, was what provoked me to scrutinise my life’s choices and take necessary actions.
 However, this event, was just a trigger and cannot be considered as a cause itself.
 Because, the thought of quitting corporate had always existed in me.
 In fact, it existed even before I joined the corporate world.
 It only grew stronger as time went by and thanks to the incident, these thoughts transformed into actions.